 runtime_strategy |

-string | "auto-download" |
+string | "shinylive" |

 platforms |

-list | Current platform | Target operating systems |
+list | Current platform | Target operating systems: mac, win, linux

 architectures |

-list | Current arch | Target CPU architectures |
+list | Current arch | Target CPU architectures: x64, arm64

-Valid type values:
+Valid runtime_strategy values:

 | Strategy | Description |